schutera/DeepLearningLecture_Schutera/README.md

   Find a set of references to literature in the field.
 Each entry contains an abstract, a link and sometimes .pdf or .epub files.

 # References
 This collection is based on a variety of excellent work and material within the field, mentioned bellow:
-  -
+  - First entry

-# Contact:
+# Contact
 Mark.Schutera@gmail.com